Lab Session 1: Introduction to Microcontroller Programming¶

 Warning

-When you press Install, you'll see the list of dependencies.
-You MUST install all the dependencies too.
+When you click Install, you will see a list of dependencies.
+You MUST install all of them as well.

 -